sukrusimsek/EatiOSApp/README.md

 # EatiOSApp
-A simple application I made to practice the Tableview
+The application I made to practice the Tableview